Lung-bioengineering-regeneration-lab/human_PCLS_BISQUE/README.md

     ## 4               Monocyte          Control             001C             001C
     ## 5  Lymphatic-Endothelial          Control             001C             001C

-The single cell reference set is very large and require super computing clusters to perform the analysis on sucha dataset.
-We therefore used a computational cluster of Lund University LUBI-LSGA (<http://www.lunarc.lu.se/projects/lubi-lsga/>) with the following
+The single cell reference set is very large and requires super computing clusters to perform the analysis on such a dataset.
+We therefore used a computational cluster at Lund University LUBI-LSGA (<http://www.lunarc.lu.se/projects/lubi-lsga/>) with the following
 specs:
 <http://www.lunarc.lu.se/projects/lubi-lsga/resources/lubi-nodes/>.

-The computing cluster we have used did not have the power to compute all single cell data from all patients, we therefore addressed the issue using downsizing of the samples in addition to the combining single cells from several subjects in a randomized fashion.
-This approach allows us to sustain the heterogeniety of the dataset
+The computing cluster we have did not have the power to compute all single cell data from all patients; we therefore addressed the issue using downsizing of the samples in addition to combining single cells from several subjects into computationally derived composite subjects in a randomized fashion.
+This approach allows us to sustain the heterogeniety of the dataset and include more cells as we found the number of patients to be a major limiting factor computationally.

-### Part2 b.
+### Part 2b.
 Sample Size reduction of the single cell RNAseq dataset:

 ``` r
 # get a list of control subjects (28 total)